Steak, Ale & Stilton Pie

 3-4tbsp olive oil

-200g smoked streaky bacon rashers, cut into 1cm strips
+200g smoked streaky bacon rashers, cut into 1cm

 2 medium onions, peeled, halved & sliced